FaradayApp/Faraday-android/FEATURES.md

 - Emoji-only messages with increased size: also for messages that have spaces between emojis
 - Also fallback to other user's avatar for 2-person-rooms not marked as DM
 - Pass theme to stickerpicker (tested with maunium-stickerpicker)
+- Allow using the matrix.org TURN server as a fallback (until this feature is [merged](https://github.com/vector-im/element-android/pull/5781) into Element), contributed by [CicadaCinema](https://github.com/CicadaCinema)
 - ...
 - Sometimes bug fixes for issues in Element, when found during internal testing
 - Sometimes additional bugs ;)